 Well, the truth is all of these are lead magnets.

 A lead magnet is a free offer that gives your website visitors some relevant value in exchange for their contact information.

 However, most people won’t freely volunteer their contact information.
-But, if they get something valuable in return, they’ll gladly give you their email address.
+But, if they get something valuable in return (like a checklist or a handbook or a collection of recipes), they’ll gladly give you their email address.